rslakra/Microservice/README.md

 ## What you'll build

-You'll set-up a [Config Server](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) and then build a client that consumes the configuration on startup and then ```_refreshes_``` the configuration without restarting the client.
+You'll setup a [Config Server](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) and then build a client that consumes the configuration on startup and then ```_refreshes_``` the configuration without restarting the client.

 ## What you'll need

-- java_version: 11
+- java_version: 21
 - [prereq_editor_jdk_buildtools](https://raw.githubusercontent.com/spring-guides/getting-started-macros/master/prereq_editor_jdk_buildtools.adoc)
 - [how_to_complete_this_guide](https://raw.githubusercontent.com/spring-guides/getting-started-macros/master/how_to_complete_this_guide.adoc)